vocdoni/vocdoni-node/README.md

 ## Gateway

 Gateways provide an entry point to the P2P networks.

-They allow clients to reach decentralized services (census, relays, blockchain, etc.) through a WebSocket or an HTTP API interface.
+They allow clients to reach decentralized services (census, relays, blockchain, etc.) through a HTTP/WebSockets API interface.

+#### Compile and run

+Compile from source in a golang environment:

 ```
 git clone https://gitlab.com/vocdoni/go-dvote.git